dendibakh/perf-book/chapters/12-Other-Tuning-Areas/12-2 Case Study - LLC sensitivity.md

 ```

 Similarly, the memory _read_ bandwidth allocated to a thread can be limited.
 This is achieved by writing an unsigned integer to a specific MSR register, which sets a maximum read bandwidth in 1/8 GB/s increments.

-### Workload: SPEC CPU2017 {.unlisted .unnumbered}

-We use a subset of benchmarks from the SPEC CPU2017 suite[^4].
-Specifically, we selected the 33 memory-intensive single-threaded applications suggested in [@MemCharacterizationSPEC2006].
-These applications have been compiled with the version of GCC and the base flags specified by SPEC in the configuration file provided with the suite.
-Specifically, version 6.3.1 has been used, and the following options: `-g -O3 -march=native -fno-unsafe-math-optimizations -fno-tree-loop-vectorize`. `-DBIG_MEMORY` has been used for `deepsjeng` and `-m64` when required.
-SPEC CPU2017 contains a collection of industry-standardized performance benchmarks that stress the processor, memory subsystem and compiler.
-It is widely used to compare the performance of high-performance systems[^5].
-It is also extensively used in computer architecture research.

-The methodology is detailed in [@Navarro-Torres2023].
-The code and the information necessary to reproduce the experiments can be found in the following public repository: <https://github.com/agusnt/BALANCER>.

 ### Metrics {.unlisted .unnumbered}